Medicare Part A

 What is Medicare Part A?

 Medicare Part A (hospitalization) is Original Medicare that you get through the federal government.
-You should sign up for Part A when you turn 65, even if you don't plan to retire.
+You are advised to sign up for Part A when you turn 65, even if you aren’t planning on immediately retiring.

 Can I buy Medicare Part A coverage?

-You usually don't pay for Part A coverage if you and your spouse paid Medicare taxes while working.
+If you or your spouse paid Medicare taxes while working, actually obtaining Part A coverage may not cost anything.
 If you aren't eligible for premium-free Part A, you may be able to buy a Part A plan if you meet one of the following conditions:

 - You're 65 or older and you have (or are enrolling in) Part B and meet the citizenship and residency requirements.